 May Day demonstrations are also prominent throughout the capital cities of Europe, where worker's rights have long been championed by a variety of socialist movements.

 In its newest reincarnation on the Internet, May Day has also given Anonymous global notoriety for a series of May Day denial-of-service attacks against government and corporate sites.

 More information about May Day around the Web:

-Day - How it all started, including typical May Day
+Day - Find out how it all started, including typical May Day

 events & celebrations worldwide with related photos and